-Discussion: Has anyone saved a life before?
-What happened?
-If not, can anyone talk about a time they helped someone who was injured?
+Discussion: Can someone talk about a time they helped someone who was injured?

 This curriculum will go through different common injuries and will provide instruction on how to best help people in these situations with very little medical equipment.
 Time will also be spent practicing these techniques so everyone can feel comfortable helping people in real life situations.